 We recommend you do not take other supplements containing strong antioxidants as, not only can they upset the balance that Impryl aims to achieve, they can actually damage your sperm or egg cells.
 Taking Impryl, just once a day, helps protect your gametes against oxidative stress, provides optimal gene expression and ensures they have sufficient energy to boost fertility.
 All of these factors are vital for a successful conception, click here to hear from the fertility experts, Dr Gill Lockwood and Kevin McEleny about how Impryl helps.

-All of our products on fertility family are brought to you by Pharmasure, a UK pharmaceutical company specialising in fertility support for over 20 years.
+All of our products on fertility family are brought to you by Pharmasure, a UK pharmaceutical company specialising in fertility supplements and support for over 20 years.
 Our range of products is recommended by fertility specialists across the country.

 During this period of isolation, we continue to offer a next working day delivery service via DPD for orders placed before 2pm and our Medical Information team is answering your emailed questions about our products.

 - Amar E et al, 2015

 - Cornet D et al, 2015